KaindlJulian/appointments-pwa/README.md

 One function to send Push Notifications. ([src](/functions/src/index.ts))
   - Listens for created appointments in Firestore (`onCreate` [trigger](https://firebase.google.com/docs/functions/firestore-events))
   - Reads all attendees of the appointment that are actual users (not google contacts)
-  - Sends a Push Notification to the users fcmToken and the client side will do the rest
+  - Sends a Notification to the users via their fcmToken and the client side angular service will do the rest

 ### :fire: [Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/)